vstinner/misc/python/pep_c_api.rst

 Common optimization, especially used for "small integers".

 Current C API doesn't allow to implement tagged pointers.

+Tagged pointers are used in MicroPython to reduce the memory footprint.

 Note: ARM64 was recently extended its address space to 48 bits, causing issue in LuaJIT: `47 bit address space restriction on ARM64